AdolphusEnvy/Master-thesis-project/Master thesis timeline.md

 ## Feb 25th
 The hello world case of JNI on spark has been finished.
 The C++ function can be invoked by JAVA code and paramneter can be passed to C++ function to print.

+## 4th of March
+Participant: You Hu, and Adam Belloum

+In this meeting, we first discussed the shortcoming of MPI and Spark.
+And then we talked about three kinds of dimensions that Ibis could achieve beyond the current versions.

+The shortcoming of current versions is that the computation resources can not be scaled at the demand and adjusted to the environment.

+The details are shown below:
+* The resource granularity of the MPI job is fixed.
+A cluster with 16 nodes won't run any job requesting over 6 nodes when a job using 10 nodes.
+This may cause a waste of usage of resources.
+* Spark system requires pre-allocated resources, and it is not easy for scaling( the current spark version based on docker swarm meets the auto-scaling on task level, not resource level)
+* MPI has a problem on accessing cross-region computation recourse; Spark is not clear yet, I assume it is not easy to do that.
+* Both two versions view the file as remote data and do not try to get close to data( spark’s data locality strategy is based on RDD or  DataSet APIs, not valid on Driver)
+* Kubernetes cluster along has the same problem as spark system, we need a higher level to manage the resources.

+The three dimensions of features are：
+* self-adjust auto-scaling
+	* Master requests/release node according to the task quantity and job queue of the cluster
+	* Requesting and releasing rely on cluster API like Prun on DAS
+	* Tt can be managed by the master or by a server keeping running
+* cross region data locality
+	* Long Term Archive has multiple sites store the different data set
+	* The data can be processed at cluster cloth to its archive site
+	* It can be evaluated on DAS
+* staging processing separation & parallelization.
+	* Not sure yet, maybe the downloading data from archive and processing can be run in parallel, not sequentially to save time.
+	* Should talk to Onno

+The idea of my solution is that for each cluster, we assume there is one node never crash convey ibis-server and service for: job submitting; computation node allocation and destroy; communication with other clusters.
+Once a node is assigned, it will join/create the docker swarm or kubernetes cluster.
+The containers will execute the same code, and elect ibis master.
+The master receives job list and allocates tasks to workers.
+It also monitor the job list to send scaling up or down demand to the server( this part can be discussed in detail later).
+The job list or task arrangement can be persisted by something like Zookeeper to reduce the cost of the crash of master.